dandels/dmodman/CONTRIBUTING.md

 ### Other things
 - [ ] Overlayfs support?
 This is needed by complex mod setups where files can overwrite each other.
     - [ ] Requires a way to reorder UI items (or implement as a text file with rows for directory order).
+    - [ ] Decide between regular and/or fuse overlayfs
 - [ ] In-app mod search, display and downloading (downloads for premium users only)?